 Gain an understanding of the Ashlynne Mike AMBER Alert in Indian Country Act of 2018 and the ongoing efforts by the AMBER Alert Training and Technical Assistance Program (AATTAP) to support the implementation of this Act.
 During this webinar, you will learn from past child abduction and exploitation events on tribal lands and the challenges facing tribes in protecting children; review best practices for collaborating with the state AMBER Alert program to bring AMBER Alert to Indian Country, and discuss current resources available through the AATTAP.Watch Now Regarding AMBER Alert in Indian Country

-Designed to provide child protection personnel working with Native American and Alaskan Native communities with an understanding of historical and ongoing efforts to establish AMBER Alert systems in Indian Country and to offer careful consideration of the key components needed to implement a successful child abduction recovery strategy in communities.
-This is a one-hour self-directed course.View Catalog Regarding Building AMBER Alert in Indian Country
+This self-directed online course is delivered across 9 modules and is designed provide child protection personnel working in or with Native American and Alaskan Native communities with an understanding of both historical and ongoing efforts to establish AMBER Alert systems in Indian Country, and to offer careful consideration of the key components needed to implement a successful child abduction recovery strategy in those communities.
+The course covers topics including the vital importance of AMBER Alerts; issues of capacity for tribal communities in working to build AMBER Alert programs; the 12 key components of AMBER Alert programs; time as the enemy in endangered missing and abducted child cases; unique child protection challenges in Indian Country; and considerations for implementing strategies around AMBER Alert and a comprehensive child recovery strategy.View Catalog Regarding Building AMBER Alert in Indian Country

-This course covers important considerations regarding: Protocol development and management; development and use of Memoranda of Understanding; CART composition; training, including the development and use of tabletop exercises and field scenarios; CART certification standards; and a case study which integrates all topics covered in consideration of effective CART leadership.View Catalog Regarding CART Commander Online Training (CART-COMM) (AMBER Alert)
+This self-directed online course is delivered across 8 modules, and provides members of Child Abduction Response Teams (CARTs) with a broad scope of information on the structure and interdependent functions/roles of a CART program.
+The course covers important considerations regarding: Protocol development and management; development and use of Memoranda of Understanding; CART composition; training, including the development and use of tabletop exercises and field scenarios; CART certification standards; and a case study which integrates all topics covered in consideration of effective CART leadership.View Catalog Regarding CART Commander Online Training (CART-COMM) (AMBER Alert)

 This course covers important considerations regarding dynamics of the victim, the trafficker and the process of interviewing.
 It provides an introduction to the scope, scale and nature of problem of Child Sex Trafficking, and how patrol and investigative officers can effectively respond.View Catalog Regarding Child Sex Trafficking: An Introduction to Law Enforcement Response (CST-Intro) (AMBER Alert)